adalessio84/CircuitPython-1/README.md

         value = 0
 ```

-* After I finished this but of code, the whole assignment got so much easier.
+* After I finished this bit of code, the whole assignment got so much easier.
 Use this, it will help!

 ##### Problems
 The only problem I had with this one was getting the serial montor to not just print random numbers when the photo interupter is interupted.
 It would print really odd numbers when I slid a piece of acrilyc through it and it took me a long time to figure out why it was doing that and how to fix it.